 ACE constantly seeks to conduct research to ground our evaluations of charities and interventions in empirical findings.
 If you are interested in helping with a current or planned research study, please contact us.
 We are especially happy to hear from professional researchers and organizations engaged in the activities we are currently studying.
 This page lists highlights of our planned and completed research, beyond the charity evaluations we conduct annually.
-We will update this page with a list of planned projects from our Advocacy Research Program Officer when it becomes available.
+More details about our goals for 2017 and our strategic plan are also available here.

-Online ads report: We will update our report on the use of online ads by animal advocacy organizations.
-After conducting interviews and reviewing additional data (including the study we expect Mercy For Animals to release in early 2016), we will summarize our findings using our intervention report template.
+Leafleting report: We will update our report on the use of leafleting by animal advocacy organizations.
+After conducting interviews and reviewing additional data, we will summarize our findings using our intervention report template.
+This will bring our intervention report on leafleting up to date with our other intervention reports.

-Updates to charity evaluation process: Before beginning our charity evaluation process for 2016, we will review our methodology and criteria to identify any areas where we can make the evaluation process more effective.
-In particular, we will look for ways to avoid work that is not likely to lead to new insights regarding which groups are particularly effective and to improve our communication with charities and donors, making our reviews more useful to them.
+Updates to charity evaluation process: Before beginning our charity evaluation process for 2017, we will review our methodology and criteria to identify any areas where we can make the evaluation process more effective.
+In particular, we will look for ways to make our assessments of qualitative factors such as leadership and organizational structure more evidence-based and replicable.

 Past Research Highlights